georgia-tech-db/buzzdb-docs/docs/part1/lab3.rst

 Operations
 ~~~~~~~~~~

+The B+-Tree has two types of Nodes, LeafNodes and InnerNodes.
+The stubs for both are provided.
+They each support the following operations.

 1. **Lookup**: Navigate through nodes to retrieve the desired value or indicate its absence.
+2. **insert(const KeyT &key, uint64_t split_page)**

-2. **Insert**: Place a new key-value pair into the appropriate position within the tree, managing node splits as needed.
+Place a new key-value pair into the appropriate position within the tree, managing node splits as needed. split_page is the ID of the new node that might need to be created and should be created by caller.

 3. **Erase**: Remove a key and its associated value.

 Structure